Analytics Without a Masters in Data Science

 This works as a sort of security measure.
 There is always some risk involved in business investments of any type.
 But the risk in unknown variables is always higher because there’s simply no way to research in advance.
 Great analytics can provide insights into possible opportunities to grow business and change offerings.

-In the marketing space, data analytics tools help analysts build robust marketing plans that incorporate all the channels where your audience will find your brand.
+In the marketing space, data analytics tools help analysts build robust marketing attribution data models and marketing plans that incorporate all the channels where your audience will find your brand.
 A solid content marketing strategy might include the way that the brand functions from brick and mortar through digital contact points.
 All of this data combined helps to develop a full picture of the individual customer.

 Data analytics are increasingly important because every other company is using their own data and tools such as AI, automation, and a variety of sales and marketing content management systems to help propel their messaging and understand their demographic.
 What this means for the individual company is that not taking full advantage of the analytics leaves you far behind the competition.